scikit-learn/enhancement_proposals/slep011/proposal.rst

 - Users do not need to know the internals of CV procedures or meta estimators anymore.
-Any potential ambiguity is now made explicit and exposed to them in the documentation. *This is the main point of this SLEP*.
+Any potential ambiguity is now made explicit and exposed to them by a new parameter, which will also make documentation easier.
+  *This is the main point of this SLEP*.

 - The mental model is simpler: no matter what is passed as `random_state` (int, RandomState instances, or None), results are constant across calls to